 After the SDK is integrated in your app, changes are managed from your Zendesk and automatically reflected in the SDK.
 Adding the SDK to your app is done outside of Zendesk by your developers using a code snippet generated in Zendesk.

-If you're a developer, you can access Zendesk Support functionality through the Zendesk API.
+If you're a developer, you can access Zendesk functionality through the Zendesk API.
 For example, you can create a new ticket using the API instead.
+See the API documentation.

-The Channel > API page in Zendesk Support lets you configure how API requests are authenticated as well as track API activity against your rate limit.
+The Apps and integrations > APIs > Zendesk API page in Admin Center enables you to configure how API requests are authenticated as well as track API activity against your rate limit.

-For more information about the API channel, see Using the API dashboard.
+For more information about the API channel, see Managing access to the Zendesk API.